Clairty-Digital-Twin/clarity-loop-backend/docs/archive/APPLE_HEALTHKIT_ACTUAL_IMPLEMENTATION.md

 3.2 Production Deployment (GCP Cloud Run + Pub/Sub + GCS)

 For production, each service will be built into a container and deployed to Cloud Run.
 We use Google Cloud services for storage and messaging:
  • Google Cloud Storage (GCS): The ingestion service writes raw payloads to a secure GCS bucket (as we coded).
-Ensure this bucket exists (e.g., healthkit-raw-data) and that the Cloud Run service account has permission to write to it.
+Ensure this bucket exists (e.g., HealthKit-raw-data) and that the Cloud Run service account has permission to write to it.
 In production, one would also enable CMEK (managed encryption keys) and proper access controls given the sensitive nature of health data ￼.
  • Pub/Sub Topics: We need to create Pub/Sub topics and subscriptions:
  • Topic e.g. health-data-upload with a push subscription that targets the analysis service’s endpoint (Cloud Run URL for /process-task).
 This subscription should use OIDC authentication, configuring the service account and audience to match what our code expects (the PUBSUB_PUSH_AUDIENCE env, which could be the Cloud Run service URL or a custom audience string).
  • Topic e.g. insight-request with a push subscription to the insight generator service’s endpoint (e.g. /generate-insight).